batistagroup/DirectMultiStep/README.md

 ## Extra Materials

-Through [download_files.sh](./download_files.sh) you can download canonicalized versions of eMols (23M SMILES) and Buyables (329k SMILES).
+Through [download_files.sh](./download_files.sh) you can download canonicalized versions of eMols (23M SMILES), Buyables (329k SMILES), ChEMBL-5000 (5k SMILES), and USPTO-190 (190 SMILES).
 Using pre-canonicalized version saves you roughly a day of cpu time.
 If you happen to use these canonicalized versions, consider citing the repo from figshare:

 ```tex
 @misc{shee2025figshare,